-Total fund balance - governmental funds \$ 4,101,413 Amounts reported for governmental activities in the statement of net position are different because: WRS net pension assets are not available to pay for current period expenditures and, therefore, are not reported in the funds.
-1,828,344 Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the funds.
-The capital assets consisted of: Land 1,501,475 Land improvements, net of \$981,152 accumulated depreciation 145,398 Buildings, net of \$5,130,749 accumulated depreciation 6,796,461 Machinery and equipment, net of \$3,954,110 , , accumulated depreciation 927,149 Building infrastructure, net of \$38,000 accumulated depreciation Total capital assets 9,370,483 Deferred outflows of resources related to pensions are applicable to future periods and, therefore, are not reported in the funds.
-5,293,406 Long-term liabilities applicable to the District's governmental activities are not due and payable in the current period and, accordingly, are not reported as fund liabilities.
+Total fund balance - governmental funds \$ 4,618,251 Amounts reported for governmental activities in the statement of net position are different because: Capital assets used in governmental activities are not financial resources and, therefore, are not reported in the funds.
+The capital assets consisted of: Land 1,501,475 Land improvements, net of \$1,031,780 accumulated depreciation 94,770 Buildings, net of \$5,359,967 accumulated depreciation Machinery and equipment, net of \$4,234,530 6,567,243 accumulated depreciation 835,869 Building infrastructure, net of \$38,000 accumulated depreciation Construction in progress 936,205 Total capital assets 9,935,562 Deferred outflows of resources related to pensions are applicable to future periods and, therefore, are not reported in the funds.
+9,063,408 Interest payable on long-term debt did not require current financial resources.
+Therefore, interest payable was not reported as a liability in the governmental funds balance sheet.
+(6,733) Long-term liabilities applicable to the District's governmental activities are not due and payable in the current period and, accordingly, are not reported as fund liabilities.
 Interest is not accrued in governmental funds but, rather, is recognized as an expenditure when due.
 All liabilities, both current and long-term, are reported in the statement of net position.
-Balances as of June 30, 2018, are: Other post employment benefits (7,360,566) Unused vested employee benefits (63,505) Total long-term liabilities (7,424,071) Deferred inflows of resources related to pensions are applicable to future periods and, therefore, are not reported in the funds.
-(5,568,761) Total net position of governmental activities \$ 7,600,814
+Balances as of June 30, 2019, are: Bonds and notes payable, including current portion (1,010,000) Net pension liability - WRS (2,164,633) Other post employment benefits (7,608,636) Unused vested employee benefits (47,964) Total long-term liabilities (10,831,233) Deferred inflows of resources related to pensions are applicable to future periods and, therefore, are not reported in the funds.
+(6,273,128) Total net position of governmental activities \$ 6,506,127

-STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES -GOVERNMENTAL FUNDS
+STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES - GOVERNMENTAL FUNDS